Shangrila-VHP/shangrila-vhp/design-CAD-scripting-ML/CAD-software-comparison.md

-# CAD Software — Best Bang for the Buck
+# CAD Software — Best Bang for the Buck (according to antigravity by google)

 > A quick reference comparing free and low-cost CAD tools.
 > Compiled: 04-01-2026